 In principle, dogs can eat grits occasionally, only feed it to them in small amounts, and don’t use it as a replacement for pet food such as kibble or meat.

 Are Grits Good for Dogs?
 Benefits of Grits for Dogs

-Grits contain two highly important antioxidants for eye health called lutein and zeaxanthin.
+When dogs eat grits, they get some fantastic health benefits.
+Grits contain two highly significant antioxidants for eye health called lutein and zeaxanthin.

-Both of these antioxidants are already present in high concentrations inside the dogs’ retina, which is the part of their eye that converts light into signals their brain can comprehend.
+Both of these antioxidants are already present in great concentrations inside the dogs’ retina, which is the part of their eye that converts light into signals their brain can understand.

-The link between higher lutein and zeaxanthin levels and a reduced risk of degenerative eye disorders such as AMD (Age-related Macular Degeneration) and cataracts is noticeable, as backed by many research studies.
+The link between higher lutein and zeaxanthin levels and a reduced risk of progressive eye disorders such as AMD (Age-related Macular Degeneration) and cataracts is notable, as backed by many research studies.